Brooklyn Immersionists: Immersionist discourse

+While the notion of nurturing into existence a collective being that extended out into its physical and social environment was fairly radical for its time, such a continuum of mind, culture and ecosystem is firmly rooted in indigenous cultures, in particular the embrace of the web of life by Native Americans.
+The Immersionists' experiment in extended environmental being may have been the largest such practice within an industrial context.
+After the Immersionist era, such ideas began to be embraced by art theorists using terms such as social practices and relational aesthetics.
+In a similar shift, psychologists began using the terms embodied cognition and extended cognition as a new framework for understanding the interplay between the mind and the surrounding world.
+A discourse on environmental poetics continued to emerge as late as 2023 in books such as The Environmental Unconscious by Steven Swarbrick.
+By 2024, sociologists had begun to speak of emotional and "connective labor" to address the loss of personal human contact within industrialized social systems.
+In an interview on PublicBooks.org, the sociologist Allison Pugh discusses how the context in which connective labor takes place determines the quality of personal connections: "Even though the power of connective labor resides in the individuals, the way to make it work better is to change how organizations produce or enable this work, instead of impede it.
+It is not just bad people who wound others; it is actually well-intentioned people in bad settings.
+And if we can fix those settings, we can spread more of the magic rather than more of the wounding."

-Immersionist aesthetics
+Immersionist art, performance and aesthetics

-The beauty of a rewilding
+Neighborhood contexts for creative works

 Not to be mistaken for immersive computer games or virtual reality, Immersionism in Williamsburg, Brooklyn emphasized deep participation in the actual neighborhood where the artists lived.
 According to the art historian, Jonathan Fineberg, Williamsburg's creative community was "returning to immediate experience, to the body, and to a neighborhood cultural interaction".
-Although the personal computers of the era were used, the technology was largely applied to print publications and integrated into immersive physical architectures and events in the neighborhood.The emphasis on year round environmental engagement also distinguished Brooklyn Immersionism from more temporary forms of interactive culture like Fluxus, the Happenings and the Burning Man Festival.
+Although the personal computers of the era were used, the technology was largely applied to print publications and integrated into immersive physical architectures and events.
+The emphasis on year round environmental engagement also distinguished Brooklyn Immersionism from more temporary forms of interactive culture like Fluxus, the Happenings and the Burning Man Festival.
 Given that their home was on the edge of collapse, it required not just an aesthetic, but an ethic of continuous neighborhood nurturing.

 Fric n Frac at Radioactive Bodega.
-Karen Cormier and Irena Jaroszewski performing in an unused warehouse depot in 1992.
-Graffiti of a womb behind the guitarists is by the band Thrust who also played at the event along with the Colored Greens and Medea de Vyse.
+Karen Cormier and Irena Jaroszewski performing in a warehouse depot in 1992.
+Graffiti of a womb on the wall is by the band, Thrust who also played at the event.

-In many ways Immersionism and its environmental ethic grew out of its ecosystem.
-In the late 1980s and early 1990s, the dilapidated waterfront, abandoned warehouses and desolate streets often had the preternatural attraction of a wilderness.
-It was a condition the local cartoonist, Tony Millionaire humorously characterized as an "urban pastoral" in his comic strip for Williamsburg's popular zine, Waterfront Week.
-Industrial civilization was in a dangerous state of decay in north Brooklyn and areas near the East River had approached a condition that ecologists refer to as "rewilding".
-Writing for the London-based Mute Magazine in 1997, Peter Boerboom discusses how a creative practice in Williamsburg emerged from such conditions: